3000mg To G

 Q1: What is the difference between mass and weight?

 A: While often used interchangeably, mass and weight are distinct concepts.
 Mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
-In everyday use, the difference is often negligible, but in scientific contexts, it is crucial to distinguish between them.
+Worth adding: in everyday use, the difference is often negligible, but in scientific contexts, it is crucial to distinguish between them.
 The gram (g) is a unit of mass.

 Q2: Are there other units of mass besides grams and kilograms?